-Diagnostics (D) ADABACAWDABA
+Diagnostics (D)

 As seen in the test sequence above, prior to testing each breath sample, the instrument performs an electronic self diagnostic.
-Though it does not test every part of the instrument, the self diagnostic is designed to verify that the unseen, internal electrictronic components are attached and functioning as expected.
+Though it does not test every part of the instrument, the self diagnostic is designed to verify that the internal electronic, unseen components are attached and functioning as expected.
 Most importantly the diagnostic verifies the performance of primary critical components of the instrument's optical bench including the detector and infrared light source.